apollographql/apollo-client/docs/source/migrating/apollo-client-3-migration.md

 ### apollo-link-*

-To continue using `apollo-link` packages besides `apollo-link-http`, replace each existing dependency with the corresponding package under the `@apollo` namespace:

-* `@apollo/link-batch-http`
-* `@apollo/link-context`
-* `@apollo/link-error`
-* `@apollo/link-retry`
-* `@apollo/link-schema`
-* `@apollo/link-ws`

-These packages provide the same functionality as their non-`@apollo` counterparts, but they’re updated for compatibility with the `@apollo/client` package.

-`apollo-link-rest` has also been updated to use `@apollo/client`, but does not use `@apollo/link-X` naming.
-It should still be referenced using `apollo-link-rest`, and updated to its `latest` version.
+The separate `apollo-link-*` packages, that were previously maintained in the https://github.com/apollographql/apollo-link repo, have been merged into the Apollo Client project.
+These links now have their own nested `@apollo/client` entry points.
+Imports should be updated as follows:

+* `apollo-link-batch` is now `@apollo/client/link/batch`
+* `apollo-link-batch-http` is now `@apollo/client/link/batch-http`
+* `apollo-link-context` is now `@apollo/client/link/context`
+* `apollo-link-error` is now `@apollo/client/link/error`
+* `apollo-link-retry` is now `@apollo/client/link/retry`
+* `apollo-link-schema` is now `@apollo/client/link/schema`
+* `apollo-link-ws` is now `@apollo/client/link/ws`

 It is important to note that Apollo Client 3 no longer allows `@client` fields to be passed through a Link chain.
-While Apollo Client 2 made it possible to intercept `@client` fields in Link's like `apollo-link-state` and `@apollo/link-schema`, Apollo Client 3 enforces that `@client` fields are local only.
+While Apollo Client 2 made it possible to intercept `@client` fields in Link's like `apollo-link-state` and `apollo-link-schema`, Apollo Client 3 enforces that `@client` fields are local only.
 This helps ensure Apollo Client's local state story is easier to understand, and prevents unwanted fields from accidentally ending up in network requests ([PR #5982](https://github.com/apollographql/apollo-client/pull/5982)).

 ### graphql-anywhere